Understanding PF Pension Breaks When Switching Jobs: What Should You Know?

 bang_HR

 I am also looking for information on PF payable if an employee leaves after working for 10 days.
 Is PF deductible or payable?
-Please clarify if an employee leaves without serving his notice and does not return to collect his salary, is PF payable to the department.
+Please clarify if an employee leaves without serving their notice and does not return to collect their salary, is PF payable to the department?
 This is urgent.
 Please let me know what the current practice is.

 Sandeep Kumar Dutta